-I like to check the overfill area of the coolant to make sure it’s full or at the proper level and also look at the condition the coolant.
-I know the overfill is only for coolant to overflow to, but there are high and low points that it needs to be at for me to fill comfortable before buying it.
+I like to check the overfill area of the coolant to make sure it’s full or at the proper level and also look at the condition of the coolant.
+I know the overfill is only for coolant to overflow to, but there are high and low points that it needs to be at for me to feel comfortable before buying it.

-Coolant is either a neon green or a pink (often looks orange) color.
+Coolant is either neon green or pink (often looks orange) color.
 It’s really important that you never mix the two different coolants as they will form a sludge that will kill the cooling system and it’s expensive to fix.
 So if you have green coolant only add the green coolant!

 Make sure to check the CV boot to make sure they’re not torn.
 These are the boots that connect the axles to the wheel.
 A tear in these can mean wear and tear on the bearings.

 If they can’t take care of CV boots then you might as well head home since they can’t really take care of something so simple.

 If you can inspect the front and rear differential plugs then do this… If the gear lube that comes out looks like chocolate milk then it’s bad and water has gotten in and has done some damage.

 Always check the frame to see if there are any bends or breaks.
 Sometimes the frame will get a bend and they won’t replace it and the bends lead to rust which literally breaks the frame apart.